deckerweb/toolbar-extras-givewp/readme.txt

 License: GPL-2.0-or-later
 License URI: https://opensource.org/licenses/GPL-2.0

 Managing Donations with GiveWP?
-Your work will get easier & faster with this Toolbar Extras Add-On.
+Here's to easier & faster fundraising with this Toolbar Extras Add-On.
 Extension support baked right in.

 == Description ==

 🚀 Quick Access to Your Donation Campaigns with Give directly from your Toolbar.
 View and edit your donation transactions, donors and form campaigns.
 Access reports and typical filter views directly from the Admin Bar - within the Admin or from the frontend of your site.

-Perfect for non-profit organisation and private donation campaigns: This smart WordPress plugin just adds missed and **very useful admin links** for Give Donations to your Toolbar / Admin Bar.
+Perfect for non-profit organisation and private donation fundraising campaigns: This smart WordPress plugin just adds missed and **very useful admin links** for Give Donations to your Toolbar / Admin Bar.
 Save mouse travel and scrolling time.
 Get more productive.

 https://www.youtube.com/watch?v=SWBucl9EJBM